akka/akka/akka-docs-dev/rst/scala/stream-graphs.rst

  - ``Zip[A,B]`` – *(2 inputs, 1 output)* is a :class:`ZipWith` specialised to zipping input streams of ``A`` and ``B`` into an ``(A,B)`` tuple stream
  - ``Concat[A]`` – *(2 inputs, 1 output)* concatenates two streams (first consume one, then the second one)

-One of the goals of the FlowGraph DSL is to look similar to how one would draw a graph on a whiteboard, so that it is simple to translate a design from whiteboard to code and be able to relate those two.
+One of the goals of the GraphDSL DSL is to look similar to how one would draw a graph on a whiteboard, so that it is simple to translate a design from whiteboard to code and be able to relate those two.
 Let's illustrate this by translating the below hand drawn graph into Akka Streams: